SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 Add the **ui/protected/profilemanagement** in your browser after **https://"trialtenant-ID".trial-accounts.ondemand.com/**

-Here you can add/remove your authentication method, like accessing using your fingerprint etc. The next steps need a device with a time-based authentication application installed (such as SAP Authenticator, Google Authenticator or Microsoft Authenticator).
+Here you can add/remove your authentication method, like accessing using your fingerprint etc. The next steps need a device with a time-based authentication application installed (such as Google Authenticator or Microsoft Authenticator).

 3. Open the Multi-Factor Auhentication.
 Click on **Activate TOTP Two-Factor Authentication**.